 Vermes begins with John because he thinks that the Fourth Gospel is the furthest removed from the historical Jesus, both in time and in its conception of Jesus, while the Synoptics, and especially Mark, give us at least an approximation to a portrait of the man.
-(Vermes appears to have no doubt that Jesus did in fact exist as a historical personage.)
 Together with the letters of Paul, John's gospel is largely responsible for the view that Christians have formed of Jesus and his role.

 Paul's contribution is equally or even more important.
 Vermes regards him as the most creative and imaginative among the authors of the New Testament.
 His thought is complex and often baffling, at least to a modern reader, but Vermes does a good job of making it comprehensible by relating it to the setting in which Paul thought and wrote.
 The two chapters that discuss Paul are well worth reading for anyone who has tried, but failed, to understand much of what the self-styled apostle was driving at.